bastibl/gr-ieee802-11/README.md

 # Checking you installation

 As a first step I recommend to test the ```ofdm_loopback.grc``` flow graph.
 This flow graph does not need any hardware and allows you to ensure that the software part is installed correctly.
 So open the flow graph and run it.
 If everything works as intended you should see some decoded 'Hello World' packets in the console.

+## Troubleshooting

+If GRC complains that it can't find some blocks (other than performance counters and hierarchical blocks) like

+    >>> Error: Block key "ieee802_11_ofdm_mac" not found in Platform - grc(GNU Radio Companion)
+    >>> Error: Block key "foo_packet_pad" not found in Platform - grc(GNU Radio Companion)

+Most likely you used a different ```CMAKE_INSTALL_PREFIX``` for the module than for GNU Radio.
+Therefore, the blocks of the module ended up in a different directory and GRC can't find them.
+You have to tell GRC where these blocks are by creating/adding to your ```~/.gnuradio/config.conf``` something like

+    [grc]
+    global_blocks_path = /opt/local/share/gnuradio/grc/blocks
+    local_blocks_path = /Users/basti/usr/share/gnuradio/grc/blocks

+But with the directories that match your installation.

 # Usage